lperennou/lperennou.github.io.old/_posts/2020-03-03-shorting-palladium.markdown

 * pall / plat ratio is at an all time high !
 It has recently showed signed of volatility (end 2019).
-* The ratio has spent 90% of time below 1, but it is now thre times higher.
+* The ratio has spent 90% of time below 1, but it is now three times higher.
 Is this a market anomaly that will be quickly corrected, or does this reflect the definitive death of diesel engines ?
 For all I know, commodity prices never reach the sky.

 # Price Variations

-    Text(0.5, 1.0, 'Price variation (%)')
+1-year and 3-months price change (in %) are approaching all-time high.

 ![png](/images/platinum-palladium-rhodium_18_1.png)